 During the Durham’s pastorate the church has also been served by several faithful Associates – Rev. James Roger, Rev. Clyde Turner, Rev. Jon Nichols, and Rev. John Durham.
 Each of these men made significant contributions to the ministry outreach to the youth of Northwestern Houston.
 The church has also been served for over a decade by Music Ministers Gregory and Rebecca Caylor.

 After a tragic 2009 paralyzing auto accident to Associate James Rogers, and a similarly difficult time in the life of Rev. John Durham with the sudden passing of his wife Laura due to an acute illness, Pastor John Durham joined the staff with his two sons in early 2010 as Associate Pastor.
-In the summer of 2011 he was married to former missionary Melissa Darnell, and they have faithfully served the church until now.
+In the summer of 2011 he was married to former missionary Melissa Darnell.
 In December 2013 they were elected to become the tenth pastors of Glad Tidings upon the retirement of his father on April 6, 2014.

 In 2015 Pastor John was diagnosed with a rare neurological genetic mutation.
 He continued to pastor Glad Tidings as faithfully as he was able.
 He adopted the phrase, "But God," knowing that despite all difficulty and heartache, God was still God and He was still in control.
 Glad Tidings stood faithfully by their pastor despite the growing challenges of the illness, and miraculously, the church continued to grow in strength, leadership and numbers.